wp-plugins/wp-block-referral-spam/readme.txt

 Its super simple to use, nothing to setup, just install and activate the plugin, we will protect from 150 separate domain (thanks to the user feedback) that spam your Google Analytics.
 This domain list is always increasing and biggest list available online.

 You could give feedback to us directly, and suggest new spam domain, [click here](https://wpdeveloper.net/go/BRS-UO).

+Here is our [blog post](https://wpdeveloper.net/go/Blog-BRS-A1), on how to get Top Referrer right from your Dashboard

 **Check Our Other Plugins:**